-The flash has an effective range of 50 to 340 centimeters, or 15 to 50 centimeters when using the macro function (the range varies depending on the sensitivity setting).
-See "Setting the flash" on page 2-8 for more details.
+The range varies depending on the sensitivity setting.
+See "Setting the flash" on page 2-9 for more details.

 When you are taking pictures outdoors, make sure the sun is behind you.
-In very bright light (for example, at the beach or in snow) your pictures may come out too light.
-However, you can adjust the exposure manually to make your photos brighter or darker.
-For instructions, see "Making advanced exposure adjustments" on page 2-17.
+In very bright light (for example, at the beach or in snow), your pictures may come out too light.
+You can adjust the exposure manually to make your photos brighter or darker.
+For instructions, see "Making advanced exposure adjustments" on page 2-19.
 You can also correct these problems with your computer using image editing software.